zer0cache/matic-docs/docs/develop/ethereum-matic/plasma/erc20.md

 #### **Deposit ERC20 (2 step process)**

-1. The tokens need to be first approved to the Matic rootchain contract on Parent Chain(Etheruem/Goerli).
+1. The tokens need to be first approved to the Matic rootchain contract on Parent Chain (Ethereum/Goerli).
 2. Once approved, the **deposit** function is to be invoked where the tokens get deposited to the Matic contract, and are available for use in the Matic network.

 #### **Transfer ERC20**